JoeltheFox/joelthefox.github.io/_posts/2019-03-01-My-Puzzles.md

 title: My Puzzles
 ---

 I have made a few puzzles for games I admire, as well as a couple of my own games.
-As not many people attempt or solve these puzzles, I would be excited to get feedback if you give them a try!
+Since not many people look at these puzzles, I would be excited to get feedback if you give them a try!

 My puzzles for other games include: